sschmeier/refseq2kraken/README.md

 This script will retrieve genomic data from refseq via rsync.
 It saves on downloads as only files that updated or are new will be downloaded in sub-sequent runs.

+Warning!
+Using this script will make one rsync call to the ftp-server from ncbi per file you want to download.
+In case of bacteria and all assembly levels, this will result in ~70000 ftp-server accesses.
+There might be a limit on what ncbi allows in terms of connections to their ftp-server.
+If you overdo it, ncbi might take action against you.
+Use ths script at your own risk.

 ```bash
 usage: getRefseqGenomic.py [-h] [--version] [-b BRANCH] [-l LEVEL] [-a]
                            [-p INT]